spatialos/UnrealGDK/SpatialGDK/Documentation/content/authority.md

 * `Role = ROLE_SimulatedProxy`
 * `RemoteRole = ROLE_Authority`

-A `PlayerController` possessing different Pawns would change authority as expected; the client would gain authority over the newly-possessed Pawn while losing authority over the older Pawn.
+A `PlayerController` possessing different Pawns would change authority as expected; the client-worker would gain authority over the newly-possessed Pawn while losing authority over the older Pawn.